Venky-dll/Pushpa-bot/README.md

 # Pushpa-bot

-A simple maths bot and a (kind of) weather reporter
+A simple maths bot and a (kind of) weather reporter.

 ## Quadratic Equation: